georgeslabreche/mars/README.md

 # Solar Radiation on Mars
-Plotting solar radiation on Mars as a function of the following parameters.
+Plotting solar radiation on Mars as a function of the following parameters:
 - Areocentric Longitude (Ls)
 - Planetary Latitude (phi)
 - Solar Time (omega)